huisaddison/huisaddison.github.io/source/index.md

 ## About

-I am a Visiting Scientist at [Latitude AI](lat.ai), where I work an project drawing on concepts from off-policy evaluation and causal inference to better guide the development of the self-driving stack.
+I am a Visiting Scientist at [Latitude AI](lat.ai), where I work on a project drawing on concepts from off-policy evaluation and causal inference to better guide the development of the self-driving stack.